 - Building Biped Robots: In this chapter you will learn the complete state of art of the LEGO walking robots developed from 1998 to 2008.
 You will learn the most used design approaches for biped robots that do not need special sensors to balance.

 - Quasimodo: This is a funny interlacing legs biped that uses an original solution for shifting its center of mass, making it resemble the Hunchback of Notre-Dame.
 It serves as occasion to discuss the common issues about this kind of bipeds.
 You will meet NXC, the powerful programming language used throughout the book.

 - State Machines: SM are a software technique to give your robots an autonomous behavior in a simple and effective way.
 The robots of this book that use SM are the AT-ST biped, the NXT Turtle, and JohnNXT.

-- All Terrain Scout Transport (AT-ST): This chicken-like biped is designed after the real AT-ST of the Star Wars movies.
+- AT-ST (All Terrain Scout Transport): This chicken-like biped walker is designed after the real AT-ST of the Star Wars movies.
 It can walk and turn, avoiding obstacles.

 - Omni-Biped: This is a smooth COG-shifting biped.
 It brings the inheritance of the Alpha-Rex bipedal walking technique to a higher level.
 It walks smooth and fast, and can turn on its own footprints.

 - NXT Turtle: In this chapter you will bring a robotic pet to life!
 It walks, and retract the head inside the shell.
 The main topic of the chapter is the implementation of the autonomous behavior for the turtle using FSMs.